Hobr/LNMP/README.md

-# LNMP
+# Useful Docker

-Fast to run Nginx+MariaDB+PHP and more useful toys on Linux.
+Fast to run LNMP/ more useful toys on Linux.

-All the hosts pass by Traefik.

 ## Why

 I'm going to move all my service on Server to Docker because they have destroyed the system and occupied many important ports.Here will I update all my practice.

+All the hosts pass by Traefik.

 ## My Environment